Court Marriage in Pakistan is Legal and Court Marriage in Islam is Allowed

 Court Marriage is a Dream of Every Pakistani Girl and Boy

 Court Marriage in allowed in Islam & Legal in Pakistan

 Still, Court Marriage or Love Marriage is Not an Easy Task in our Society

-Love marriage is a union between two people who are in love with each other.
+Love marriage/court marriage in Pakistan is a union between two people who are in love with each other.
 It is a marriage in which the bride and the groom choose their partners.
 Love marriages are not arranged by the parents or family members and are conducted without any interference from them.
 In fact, most parents are against it because they feel that it will affect their reputation in society.
 They also feel that their children might fall for someone who is not worthy of them or who does not have sincere intentions toward them.

 Is Court Marriages and Love Marriages are not Against the Preaching of Islam?

 Yes, court marriages and love marriages are not at all, against Islamic faith and its preaching.
 Islam, itself teaches to grow love and peace between its followers and the court marriage is acceptable in Islamic countries such as Pakistan, Bangladesh, Malaysia and Indonesia.
 Court marriage is allowed in Islam, but it is not encouraged.
 There are different kinds of court marriage, and it can be performed under certain conditions.
 In Islamic countries, court marriages are performed as per the law of that particular country.

 However, if you want to get married according to the laws of Islam, then you should be aware of some requirements for court marriage/love marriage as per Islam.

 Requirements for court marriage as per Islam and the matrimonial law of Pakistan are that the couple must have attained puberty, should not be closely related (cousins are allowed to marry with each other)or have any impediment to marriage between them.